The sample complexity of multi-reference alignment: Overview

 \subsection{Non-generic signals}

-The tensor-based methods for the multi-reference alignment problem we present work only for signals that are suitably generic, for instance, signals with non-vanishing power spectrum.
-In fact, non-generic signals can exhibit significantly worse behavior with a sample complexity of order $1/\SNR^{\sqrt d}$ rather than $1/\SNR^3$ \cite{BandeiraRigolletWeed17_MRA} but this pessimistic scenario does not seem to be representative of signals encountered in practice.
-In fact, signals that cannot be estimated with $1/\SNR^3$ samples exhibit power spectra satisfying algebraic relations and form a set of zero Lebesgue measure.
-The optimal sample complexity for non-generic signals is sensitive to specific properties of the power spectrum, and even apparently benign signal processing techniques such as low-pass filtering may produce signals that are \emph{harder} to estimate than the original one.
+The bispectrum-based methods for the multi-reference alignment problem we present work only for generic signals.
+In fact, non-generic signals can exhibit significantly worse behavior.
+Indeed, for non-generic signals, it can be shown that \emph{no} approach can succeed with fewer than $1/\SNR^{d}$ samples.
+Nevertheless, this pessimistic scenario does not seem to be representative of signals encountered in practice.
+In fact, these signals that are hard to estimate form a set of zero Lebesgue measure.
+See~\cite{BandeiraRigolletWeed17_MRA} for more details.